The Best Japanese Festivals & Events On the Web

 What is a Yukata?

-A yukata is a traditional Japanese garment, often worn during the summer months or at special events such as festivals, fireworks displays, or onsen (hot spring) visits.
-It is a type of casual kimono, typically made from cotton or synthetic fabrics, which makes it lighter and more breathable than formal silk kimonos.
+A yukata is a traditional Japanese garment worn during summer festivals, fireworks displays, or visits to onsen (hot springs).
+It is a casual kimono made from breathable cotton or synthetic fabric, making it perfect for warm weather.

 Photos of Yukata